janugandhi/tnf-solution/coding/solution/README.md

 3. > Problem 3

+        list2[2] = 'Dart';
+        Compiler will compile this line and will not show any compile level error.

+        const list3 = list1;
+        Compiler throws an error at compile time only.

-        final and const both helps to declare a variable
+        final and const are used to declare a variable with a static value.
+        When a final variable is declared and we try to change its value, the compiler throws an error at runtime.
+        When a const variable is declared and we try to change its value, the compiler throws an error at compile time.

 <br />